QUANTUM TRICK SKI IS CURRENTLY ON BACK ORDER AND WILL SHIP END OF JANUARY 2019.

 World Record Trick Ski.
 Made in USA.

-This trick ski currently holds the Men's and Women's World Trick Records.
+This trick ski currently holds the Men's World Trick Record.
+Anna Gay has also set 2 World Records on this ski.
 Check out Anna Gay's World Record.

 - Carbon Fiber Layup